 Taxation policy in the European Union (EU) operates alongside national taxation systems.
-Broadly speaking, it aims to:
+It aims to:

 - raise revenue